 Wrap the dough in plastic wrap and refrigerate until firm, approx. 3 hours.

 Heat oven to 350°F. On a lightly-floured surface, roll out the dough to a 1/8-inch thickness.
-Using a heart shape cookie cutter, cut out and even number of solid heart bottoms and hearts with inner heart cut outs.
+Using a heart shape cookie cutter, cut out an even number of solid heart bottoms and hearts with inner heart cut outs.
 For each finished cookie you will need two pieces.
-Place on parchment-lined baking sheets, spacing then 1″ apart.
+Place on parchment-lined baking sheets, spacing them 1″ apart.
 Bake for about 10-12 minutes.
 Cool thoroughly on a rack.